NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

 **Workspace Utilities Demo**
 ```
-Retrieve ground truth RUL values and time in cycles from FD001 train dataset.
-Apply piecewise RUL transformation with MAXLIFE=100.
-Finally, Plot a line chart of the transformed values across time.
+Retrieve RUL values and time in cycles for engine unit 24 from FD001 train dataset.
+Use the piece wise RUL transformation code utility to perform piecewise RUL transformation on the ground truth RUL values with MAXLIFE=100.Finally, Plot a comparison line chart with RUL values and its transformed values across time.
 ```

 *This example demonstrates how to discover and use workspace utilities directly.
 The system will show available utilities and then apply the RUL transformation using the pre-built, reliable utility functions.*